Neal Skupski: 2025: French and US Open finals, 300th ATP win

 In February, Skupski and new regular playing partner Joe Salisbury reached the final at the Qatar Open, losing to fellow Britons Julian Cash and Lloyd Glasspool in straight sets.
 They were also runners-up at the Barcelona Open in April, losing to Sander Arends and Luke Johnson in the final.
 During the tournament Skupski recorded his 300th win on the ATP Tour.

 Skupski and Salisbury were runners-up at the French Open, losing in the final to Marcel Granollers and Horacio Zeballos in three sets.

 In August, they made it to the final at the Canadian Open, but lost to second seeds Julian Cash and Lloyd Glasspool.

 They reached the final at the US Open, but, in a repeat of the French Open final earlier that year, lost to Marcel Granollers and Horacio Zeballos in three sets despite having three championship points during the match.

 Skupski and Salisbury went unbeaten to top their group at the season-ending ATP Finals in Turin and then defeated world No. 1 pairing Julian Cash and Lloyd Glasspool in the semifinals, before losing to Harri Heliövaara and Henry Patten in the final in straight sets.
 Two days after the final, Salisbury announced he was taking a break from tennis until at least April 2026 due to anxiety and it was revealed that Skupski would begin the new season playing alongside Christian Harrison.

+2026: Australian and US Open doubles titles

+Seeded sixth, and playing just their second tournament together, Skupski and Christian Harrison won the Australian Open, defeating wildcard entrants Jason Kubler and Marc Polmans in the final.
+In September, they defeated Kevin Krawietz and Tim Pütz in the final to win the US Open.